boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+When Auto Font Size is enabled, the title's font size will be automatically adjusted if the screen resolution varies.

 **Font Size**